How To Write A Cover Letter For A Job In 2023 (With Examples)

 6. Closing.
 The closing of your letter is your final impression to the hiring manager, and therefore should clearly express your eagerness to take on the position.
 You don’t need to rehash all of the accomplishments and skills highlighted in previous sections.
 Consider this more of a statement of intent.

 First, express gratitude that they took the time to consider you for the job by making it all the way through your letter.
-Then, quickly remind them of the benefit that you can bring to the role and company.
+Then, quickly remind them of the benefits that you can bring to the role and company.

 Finally, your closing should state a clear call-to-action (CTA) for the recruiter to take next, such as calling you to schedule an interview.
 Being confident and direct at the end of your cover letter helps to close the deal.